-After a fault or lockout error is detected, the air conditioner control continues to monitor the unit's system status and compressor operations.
-When/if conditions return to normal, the alarm code is turned off automatically.
+After a fault or lockout is detected, the air conditioner control continues to monitor the unit's system and compressor operations.
+When/if conditions return to normal, the alert code is turned off automatically.

 Table 9.
-System Status, Fault and Lockout LED Codes and Related icomfortTM Touch Thermostat Alert Codes
+System Status, Fault and Lockout LED Codes and Related icomfort Touch TM Thermostat Alert Codes